 - Experience in professional teaching and/or other forms of public presentation related to creative writing

-- Currently working on a full-length writing project that will be the main focus of your proposed residency.
+- Currently working on a full-length writing project that will be the main focus of the proposed residency.
 This project must be intended for book-length publication or another form of public presentation

 - Willing to engage with the local writing community.